Select Page

 If you accidentally drink expired orange juice, there are a few steps you can take to minimize any potential risks.
 Firstly, don’t panic!
 While drinking expired orange juice is not ideal, it’s unlikely to cause serious harm in small amounts.

 If the juice tastes off or smells strange, stop drinking immediately and dispose of the rest of the bottle.
-If you’ve already consumed a large amount and start experiencing symptoms like stomach pain, vomiting or diarrhea seek medical attention right away.
+If you’ve already consumed a large amount and start experiencing symptoms like stomach pain, vomiting or diarrhea, seek medical attention immediately.

-To avoid this situation altogether in the future always check expiration dates before consuming any food or drink products.
+To avoid this situation in the future, always check expiration dates before consuming any food or drink products.
 It’s also important to store your orange juice properly by keeping it refrigerated at all times after opening – this will help extend its shelf life.

 While it’s best to avoid drinking expired orange juice altogether, it’s not usually a cause for major concern if consumed accidentally as long as proper precautions are taken.